apple/swift-async-algorithms/Guides/Validation.md

 Because some events may take up more than one character and the alignment is important to the visual progression of events, spaces are not counted as part of the parsed events.
 A space means that no time is advanced and not event is produced or expected.
 This means that the string `"a -    -b- -"` is equivalent to `"a--b--"`.

-Defining a custom theme can then be trivial since the list of expected interactions are well known.
+Defining a custom theme can then be trivial, since the list of expected interactions are well known.
 For example an emoji based diagram can be easily constructed:

 ```swift
 struct EmojiTokens: AsyncSequenceValidationTheme {